Two Day Vienna Itinerary: Maximizing Your Time In The City

 For lunch, stop by one of Vienna’s classic cafés like Café Central or Demel.
 These spots serve traditional Viennese pastries and strong coffee, a real part of the city’s culture.
 After lunch, take a stroll through the Hofburg Palace complex, where you can visit the Imperial Apartments, the Sisi Museum (one of my favorites), or just admire the stunning architecture.

 End your day by heading to the Prater Park.
-Take a ride on the giant Ferris wheel, the Wiener Riesenrad, for an iconic view of Vienna at sunset.
+The Wiener Riesenrad ride only takes about 10 to 20 minutes and gives you some of the best views of Vienna at sunset.
 Dinner can be enjoyed at one of the many restaurants nearby that offer Austrian specialties like Wiener schnitzel or a hearty goulash.

 Day 2: Schönbrunn Palace & Museums